Sigma117/Duck_Lane_Detection/README.md

 If you want to use the same CNN please look at the paper [github Link](https://github.com/Sigma117/Robust-Lane-Detection) everything is described

+## Pretrained model

+In this work i show only preterened model, if you want train your ouw model you can download my dataset and take the CNN from the link in the Using section.
+To make the pre-trained model work, you need to do this steps.
+- Download the pre-trained model
+- Download the Test set
+- Download the

 ## Download

 You can download this dataset from the link: